 A lot goes into a successful brand shoot, and for good reason!
 You’re investing in something that will ultimately increase your know, like and trust factor with potential clients.
 And you want to maximize this investment so you have a beautiful library of images to draw from as you update your website and other client-facing collateral & social media.

-Here are seven tips for what to wear at your brand photo session:
+Seven tips for what to wear at your brand photo session:

 Put some thought into using your brand color palette in different ways when you decide what to wear!
 Check out an article I wrote about the power of wearing your brand colors.